 The Rapidly Decaying Drive In

-The most interesting thing about the school's location was the old drive in theatre over the road.
-It was really quite surreal, a vast bituminous expanse, pockmarked with the holes that had held the speaker posts, all arranged in curved rows sloping down to an invisible screen.
+Perhaps the most interesting feature of the school was the old drive-in theatre over the road.
+It was quite surreal, a vast bituminous expanse, pockmarked with the holes that had held the speaker posts, all arranged in curved rows sloping down to an invisible screen.
 The theatre was owned by the school, and was used as a car park.
 At the back was the old drive in cafeteria, it's windows permanently roller doored shut, it's gardens going wild, and it's swings and slides slowly rusting.
 Because the Home Ecc block was still undergoing repairs when I started in 1989, all the Home Ecc classes were held in the cafeteria.
 It was dirty, cramped and had only two ovens, which probably didn't work.
 The benches were lined with sewing machines for the fabricwork classes.
 Mrs Founder, unable to teach the practicals of cooking in such a greasy little hole, made us imagine that we were cooking while we read the instructions on the handouts.
 Hunter S. Thompson himself couldn't have come up with stranger scene.

 The next year the drive in was torn up, and turned into a new oval.
 A shame really, it generated a quite gothic atmosphere of decay, which made arriving at and leaving school a bit more interesting.